geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 ### Background

 Our study crop was sugarcane (*Saccharum officinarum*).
-First introduced into Louisiana in 1751 by the Jesuits, it is the highest valued row-crop in the state.
+First introduced into Louisiana in 1751, it is the highest valued row-crop in the state.
 While recent decades have witnessed a overall drop in Louisiana sugarcane acreage, crop values have remained stable due to increases in yield.
 Increased sucrose yield is attributable mainly to the addition of nitrogen fertilizer.
 Thus, how we manage nitrogen application is relevant both to sugarcane farmers and to everyone else.

 ### Goals
 Our primary goal was to determine to what extent low-cost aerial NDVI and other vegetation indices might correlate with variable N rates applied to sugarcane.
 A secondary goal was to determine if our analysis might be useful in predicting the yield potential of a future sugarcane crop.